totten/githubtest/.github/CONTRIBUTING.md

 A few elements to include:

  * **CRM-_XXXXX_** - This is a reference to the [CiviCRM issue tracker](http://issues.civicrm.org/)
    (JIRA).
-A bot will setup crosslinks between the JIRA and Github.
+A bot will setup crosslinks between JIRA and GitHub.
  * **Description** - Provide a brief description of what the pull-request does.
  * **(WIP)** - "Work in Progress" - If you are still developing a set of changes, it may be useful to submit a pull-request and flag it as